iguana-technology/Iguana.AwsParameterStoreApp/readme.md

 To install the Iguana AWS Parameter Store application, follow these steps:

 1. Download the latest release of the application from the `Releases` folder.
+2. Windows:
-2. For Windows, double-click on Iguana.AwsParameterStoreApp_VERSION_x86.msix to install the application.
+   - double-click on Iguana.AwsParameterStoreApp_VERSION_x86.msix to install the application.
+The application is at the moment in preview and signed by self signed certificate.
+Follow the instructions https://learn.microsoft.com/en-us/dotnet/maui/windows/deployment/publish-cli?view=net-maui-7.0#installing-the-app to install the certificate.

 Now you can start using Iguana AWS Parameter Store to retrieve parameters and generate JSON files from the AWS SSM Parameter Store.